Valentine Morris: Life

 However, Morris' personal generosity and his gambling, business and political dealings took him into financial difficulty.
 In 1771, Thomas Morgan, MP for Monmouthshire and a member of the powerful Morgan family of Tredegar House, died, and Morris resolved to stand in the by-election against Thomas' brother, John.
-A contested election was highly unusual at the time, and the Morgans attacked Morris as an outsider, a Creole, and a slaveowner.
+A contested election was highly unusual at the time, and the Morgans attacked Morris as an outsider, a Creole, and a slave owner.
 For his part, Morris appealed to the "honest unbiassed men" of Monmouthshire to "shake off all shackles, assert your independency, and once in your life have courage to dare elect the man of your choice".
 Morris lost the election, by 535 votes to Morgan's 743.

 After failing to be elected, Morris was forced by both political and financial pressures to set sail for his estates in Antigua.
-In 1772 he became Governor of the island of St. Vincent's (as it was then known), which had been taken from France by the Treaty of Paris in 1763.
+In 1772 he became Governor of the island of Saint Vincent, which had ceded by France under the terms of the Treaty of Paris in 1763.
 According to an 1801 memoir of Morris by William Coxe, while there he "laboured with so much zeal and activity in promoting the cultivation of the island, that he almost made of it another Piercefield."
 He helped defend it at his own expense against the French, but, in 1779, negotiated its surrender to French forces.
 He later brought charges against the American-born military commander of the island, Lt.
 Colonel George Etherington, on the grounds of "neglect of duty and ... improper behaviour in the face of the enemy."
 However, Etherington was acquitted and recent research has suggested that Morris may have been motivated by vindictiveness against him.

 By now reduced to poverty, he returned to London.
 His wife had attempted suicide and been confined to a madhouse.
 He was imprisoned for debt, surrendered his estates in the West Indies, and had to sell Piercefield in 1784.
 He died in London in 1789, aged 61.